-Selecting this repayment option could make your monthly payments affordable if you have high debt, relative to your income.
+Selecting an Income-Based repayment option could make your monthly payments affordable if you have high debt relative to your income.
 Monthly payments are based on the borrower's adjusted gross income (AGI), household size, and the federal poverty guideline.

 Payments are applied to interest first and principal last, so negative amortization may occur.
 Negative amortization is when the amount of your monthly loan payment is less than the amount of interest that accrued on the loan during the billing period.
 When this occurs, the unpaid interest may be capitalized (added to the principal balance) if you leave the IBR or PAYE plan (or no longer qualify), which could increase your total debt and the amount you must repay.